ClaudioESSilva/claudioessilva.github.io/content/post/2020-09-03-when-one-of-your-dba-colleagues-leaves-the-company-what-is-your-checklist.md

 <h4>Change job owner</h4>

-If we talk about the jobs, we can use the <a href="https://docs.dbatools.io/#Set-DbaAgentJobOwner">Set-DbaAgentJobOwner</a> command
+If we talk about the jobs, we can use the [Set-DbaAgentJobOwner](https://docs.dbatools.io/#Set-DbaAgentJobOwner) command
 ``` powershell
 Set-DbaAgentJobOwner -SqlInstance localhost -TargetLogin 'DOMAIN\account' -Job 'job1', 'job2'
 ```